NativeScript/workshop/docs/chapters/chapter5.md

 ```

 #### Injecting services

 <!--Angular docs: https://angular.io/docs/ts/latest/guide/dependency-injection.html-->
 In order to use a service in a component, we need to inject it in the component's `constructor`.

-Please note that you can also inject services into other services or pipes.
+> Note: You can also inject services into other services or pipes.

 This is done like this: